Like Lincoln, King urged his followers to refuse any

 of the civil rights movement and to hold the movement to its difficult course

-through ten years of rightful tribulations.
+through ten years of frightful tribulations.

 Inspired leadership alone, of course, does not explain the movement’s notable